 "It would be easier for the world to survive without the sun than to do so without the Holy Mass." --St. Padre Pio

-Our weekly Mass and Confession schedules are as follows:
+Our current Mass and Confession schedules are as follows:

-(Go to the link MASS CELEBRANTS for the list of scheduled priests, etc.)
+(Go to the link MASS CELEBRANTS for the list of scheduled priests, etc.; if it's blank, that means Father has not had time to create and submit the schedule to the webmaster.)

 (During Holy Week, the schedule will be in the NEWS/EVENTS section)